eneko-codes/cronos/docs/notifications/HOW_NOTIFICATIONS_WORK.md

 **When Sent**:

-- Scheduled job: `SendUserLeaveReminder` (default: 1 day in advance)
+- Scheduled job: `SendUserLeaveReminderJob` (default: 1 day in advance)
 - For users with approved leaves starting on the target date

 **Purpose**: